Close Button

 Patients who are under 70 reported almost an 80% positive response rate following treatment with Arthrosamid®.

-Your injection should last around three years [6,7], but there’s no reason you couldn’t have another injection after this time if your knee pain has returned.
+Your injection should last around five years [2], but there’s no reason you couldn’t have another injection after this time if your knee pain has returned.
 You should discuss this with your Consultant or GP.

 Alex Chipperfield